Lucas-procopio/flask-api-backend/README.md

 # flask-api-backend [construction]
 Creating a API REST for backend, using Flask.
-I'll connect with a sqlite.
-Then, in the futute, We are going to mysql database.
+I'll connect with a sqlachemy.

+# How run
+export FLASK_APP=app
+export FLASK_ENV=Development
+export FLASK_DEBUG=True